AadarshDevi/Entertainment_Tracker/README.md

 ## Project Description

-Author: AlpharinoG947
+- Author: Aadarsh Devi

-Description:
+- Description:
-Movies, TV shows and other types of entertainments can be put in the app to keep track of them.
+  > Movies, TV shows and other types of entertainments can be put in the app to keep track of them.

 ## Status

-1: completed
+- 1: completed
-2: released
+- 2: released
-3: upcoming
+- 3: upcoming

-Special status:
+## Special status:

-4: special
+- 4: special
-5: pilot
+- 5: pilot

 ## Data Tokenizer